telerik/reporting-docs/report-items/subreport.md

 ---
 title: SubReport
-page_title: SubReport Report Item Overview
+page_title: SubReport Report Item at a Glance
 description: "Learn more about the Telerik Reporting SubReport report item, how to set its report source with the needed parameter values and how to pass data from the main report."
 slug: telerikreporting/designing-reports/report-structure/subreport
 previous_url: /designing-reports/report-sources/how-to-set-reportsource-for-subreport, /report-items-sub-report, /report-sources-subreport